iBicha/UnityYoutubePlayer/README.md

 <img src="screenshot.png" width="400" />

 ## Play youtube videos without this package
-That's right, **you don't even need to install this package do play youtube videos in Unity.**
+That's right, **you don't even need to install this package to play youtube videos in Unity.**

 Just change the url you want to play from
 ```